When Should You Put a Christmas Cactus in the Dark?

 Post-Darkness Care

-Once the cactus has finished blooming, it’s entering a rest period.
+Once the cactus has finished blooming and entering a rest period.
 This means it needs less water than during its growth and blooming phases.
 Water it only when the top inch of the soil feels dry to the touch.

-After the blooms have dropped off, your cactus doesn’t need immediate fertilizing.
-Wait until the growing season kicks in, usually around late winter to early spring, to resume fertilization.
+After the blooms have dropped off, your cactus doesn’t need immediate feeding.
+Wait until the growing season arrives, usually around late winter to early spring, to resume fertilization.

 Use a diluted (1/2 of its strength), balanced fertilizer once a month at this stage.

-Your cactus will appreciate being back in a well-lit spot, but avoid direct sunlight, which can scorch the leaves.
-Indirect light is your plant’s best friend post-blooming.
+Your cactus will appreciate being back in a well-lit spot but avoid direct sunlight, which can scorch the leaves.
+Indirect light is good for your plant post-blooming.

 A range of 60-70°F (15-21°C) is ideal for the post-bloom phase.
-Avoid drastic temperature changes and keep the room temperature around the ideal range to avoid stressing the plant.
+Avoid extreme temperature changes and keep the room temperature around the ideal range to avoid stressing the plant.

 This is a great time to prune your Christmas cactus to encourage bushier growth.
 Use clean scissors or pruning shears to remove sections of each stem, cutting at the second or third segment.

-Don’t be too aggressive; just a little bit off the top is usually enough.
+Don’t be too aggressive; a bit off the top is usually enough.

-Check for signs of pests like aphids or spider mites.
+Check for signs of pests, such as aphids or spider mites.
 If you see any, treat your plant promptly with insecticidal soap or neem oil.

 Recent Posts